Introduction to quantum groups: 13d. Fourier liberation

 \begin{proof} This is well-known in the classical case.
 In general, the proof is as follows:

 $(1)\iff(2)$ This follows from the identifications in Theorem 13.26.

 $(2)\iff(3)$ This is clear from the general properties of the Haar integration. \end{proof}

-As a comment here, we should mention that the whole theory of quantum group orbits and transitivity, originally developed in \cite{bi3}, has an interesting extension into a theory of quantum group orbitals and 2-transitivity, recently developed in \cite{lmr}.
+As a final comment here, the theory of quantum group orbits and transitivity, originally developed by Bichon in \cite{bi2}, has an interesting extension into a theory of quantum group orbitals and 2-transitivity, developed by Lupini-Man\v cinska-Roberson in \cite{lmr}.

-Now back to the tori, we have the following key result, from \cite{bi3}:
+Now back to the tori, we have the following key result, from \cite{bi2}:

 \begin{theorem} Consider a quotient group as follows, with $N=N_1+\ldots+N_k$:

 We have then $\widehat{\Gamma}\subset S_N^+$, and any group dual subgroup of $S_N^+$ appears in this way. \end{theorem}